glowkeeper/gitHubPresentation/presentation/github.md

 ## What is GitHub?

-(Software development) using _Git_
+Hosts _git_ repositories

-## What is Git?
+## What is git?

-Distributed _version control_ - people work locally, then push and pull changes to and from GitHub.
+Distributed (software) _version control_ - people work locally, then push and pull changes to and from GitHub.

 ## What is Version Control?